AhmedF239/Translate-Local-HTML/README.md

 The main code block calls translate_html_directory() on a specified directory, using the default source and target languages if none are provided.

-You can assess a live version of the translated website through classcentral-in-hindi.web.app
+You can assess a live version of the translated website through https://classcentral-in-hindi.web.app